 Death certificates from the Department of Health.
+Center for Health Data and Informatics.
 Office of Vital Records and Statistics, Series 81448, contains the original death certificates from which the copies in this series were made.

-These records were originally created by the registrar of the Kanosh precinct.
-At some time they came into the possession of Kanosh Town, which was the primary government entity functioning at that local level.
+These records were originally created by the registrar of the Kanosh registration district.
+They were used in conjunction with burial permits and at some time they came into the possession of Kanosh Town, which operated the local cemetery.
 Kanosh Town transferred the records to the State Archives in June 2013.

 This series is available on microfilm.